TheThinkingHome/Automations/blueprints/automation/linked_entities_pro.md

 There are a few common ways to keep entities in sync in Home Assistant, and each has its place.

 A one-direction automation is the right tool when the dependency really is one-way.
-A motion sensor triggers a light; the light has no reason to ever drive the sensor.
-Cheap and obvious.
+A motion sensor triggers a light, and the light has no reason to ever drive the sensor.
+This approach is cheap and obvious.

-A pair of mirrored automations, one for A drives B and one for B drives A, covers the bidirectional case.
-Easy to write, easy to break.
+A pair of mirrored automations, one for A drives B and one for B drives A, covers the two-way case.
+They are easy to write and easy to break.
 Without a recursion guard you get a ping-pong loop.
 With a naive guard you get a loop that fires intermittently.
 With a strict guard you get drift on restart that nothing resolves.
 Most published switch-sync blueprints sit here.

-Native Home Assistant Light Groups handle the n-entity case when every member is in the `light` domain.
+Native Home Assistant Light Groups handle groups of any size when every member is in the `light` domain.
 The group acts as the controllable parent.
 What groups do not give you: cross-domain mixing (a wall switch and a relay are not lights), or alignment of the underlying entities after a bridge reconnect that republishes them out of order.

-This blueprint sits where you want bidirectional sync across two or more entities, want it to survive restarts and bridge reconnects without drift, and want to mix domains (switches, lights, input_booleans, fans, groups) freely.
+This blueprint sits where you want two-way sync across two or more entities, want it to survive restarts and bridge reconnects without drift, and want to mix domains (switches, lights, input_booleans, fans, groups) freely.

 ## Requirements